Texas

 10. Possum Kingdom Lake

-Cliff diving, swimming, boating, fishing, partying and even scuba diving are only part of what Possum Kingdom Lake has to offer visitors.
+Cliff diving, swimming, boating, fishing, partying, and even scuba diving are only part of what Possum Kingdom Lake offers visitors.
 When you’re ready for some time away from the action, you can also find quiet areas surrounded by beautiful trees, perfect for enjoying a picnic or simply spending some time admiring the scenery.

 In Texas, a boating license is required for anyone who is at least 13 years of age and who was born on or after September 1, 1993, if they plan to operate any of the following: a boat powered by a motor of over 15 hp, a windblown vessel over 14 feet long or a personal watercraft.
-This license is necessary on all Texas waters, including open water, rivers and all lakes.
-So don’t hesitate—get started today to make sure your next vacation on one of Texas’ many lakes is the best it can be.
+This license is necessary for all Texas waters, including open water, rivers, and all lakes.